-Down parka - A puffy jacket with a hood that will keep you warm during the coldest of conditions.
+Marmot Greenland Jacket Down parka - A puffy jacket with a hood that will keep you warm during the coldest of conditions.
 The higher the quality down, the better (800-fill is best).
 However, be sure the jacket is still lightweight.

-Eddie Bauer Guide Pro Short
+Marmot Ama Dablam jacket and Patagonia Fitz Roy Down Parka are also good choices.

-Quick-dry shorts - Throw these on under other layers for when the sun begins to beat, or you have a sudden urge to jump in a glacial lake.
+Marmot Stride Shorts Quick-dry shorts - Throw these on under other layers for when the sun begins to beat, or you have a sudden urge to jump in a glacial lake.
 Lightweight, durable and comfortable.
 NO COTTON.
 Patagonia Baggies Shorts also recommended.

-Eddie Bauer Snowline Baselayer Pant

-Light to mid-weight (2) - Fitted and quick drying.
-This piece will be a base-layer that will get you through a wide range of temperatures.
+Marmot Thermal Clime Tights Mid-weight (2 pair) - Fitted, light-weight and quick drying.
+The mid-weight will be a base-layer that will get you through a wide range of temperatures.
 We also recommend Patagonia- Capilene 2 Bottoms and Icebreaker 200/260 weight.

-Eddie Bauer Guide Pro Alpine

-Soft Shell pants - You will spend most of your days in these pants.
+Marmot Zeal Pant Expedition-weight bottoms - Fitted, light-weight and quick drying.
+The midweight will be a base-layer that will get you through a wide range of temperatures.
+Also recommended: Patagonia R1 pants and Capilene 4 pants.
+Marmot Scree Pant Soft Shell pants - You will spend most of your days in these pants.
 Choose Schoeller® or a soft-shell equivalent.
-Breathable + waterresistant.
+Breathable + water-resistant.
 These pants should have an ankle zip so they will accommodate your mountain boot.
 Also recommended: Patagonia Alpine Guide Pant.

-Black Diamond Sharp End Pants

-Gore-tex® pro shell pants - Your waterproof bottom layer for extreme weather days.
+Marmot Alpinist Bib Pant Gore-tex® pants - Your waterproof bottom layer for extreme weather days.
 Make sure you have water-resistant zippers, crampon patches + good pockets.
+Bibs are highly recommended.
+Marmot Minimalist Pant also recommended.